 In today's climate, this may lead to our recommending arbitration, mediation or other forms of alternative dispute resolution to achieve our client's objectives.

-Recognized Expertise and Experience
+Recognized Capability and Experience

 Schiff Hardin attorneys are authors of major treatises on arbitration and other forms of alternative dispute resolution.
 They are frequent lecturers before groups of other attorneys on the use of these procedures, and serve on the advisory committee to the federal court in Chicago on alternative dispute resolution.